-Warwick is more regional city than country town, but thanks to its sandstone buildings, the serpentine Condamine River and gorgeous parks and gardens, it’s got charm and style we can’t get enough of.
+Warwick is more regional city than country town, but thanks to its sandstone buildings, the serpentine Condamine River and gorgeous parks and gardens, it’s got the charm and style we can’t get enough of.
 The drive is on the longer side of two hours, but a day trip or weekend getaway from Brisbane will fill you with fresh country air and provide plenty of respite from the big city.

 July is a fabulous time to visit Warwick with the Jumpers and Jazz festival in full swing as well as the Christmas in July dinners at the Abbey Boutique Hotel.
 If you’re into rodeos, then the last weekend of October is for you.

 But aside from events, there’s plenty to do in Warwick as well, such as discovering the town’s rich history on a heritage walk or hopping aboard the Downs Explorer for a steam-train ride through the region.
-The Warwick Art Gallery deserves a mention.
+The Warwick Art Gallery also deserves a mention.

 Buildings of note include the Town Hall & Footballer’s Memorial, the Criterion Hotel, the Post Office, St Mary’s Catholic Church (both old and new), St Andrew’s Uniting Church, and St George’s Lodge.
 The Warwick Historical Museum is as good a place as any to start.
-But, Warwick has also got an antiques store and a bunch of shops to peruse—who knows what you’ll find in this thriving city just a couple hours away from Brisbane.
+But, Warwick has also got an antiques store and a bunch of shops to peruse—who knows what you’ll find in this thriving city just a couple of hours away from Brisbane.